 Another indicator that would suggest sole custody is the issuance of a final restraining order.
 Now, the issuance of a final restraining order actually carries with it a presumption that the recipient should have sole custody, but I still find that most judges will resist as much as possible, actually giving that phrase in the final restraining order because of all the reasons I mentioned before.
 They don’t want to do that, so you almost have to go in there knowing that your restraining order will carry presumption and fight to get that.
 Even if you do get it in your final restraining order, in my experience, it can be changed subsequently very easily, and again, for all the reasons that I’ve mentioned, you may not be able to hold on to permanent sole custody.

-However, all that being said, if you feel your child is in danger of being abused or neglected when in the custody of your co parent, absolutely voice those concerns to your attorney.
-Even if you aren’t awarded sole legal and physical custody of your child, we will help you request certain safeguards to ensure your child is protected.
+However, all that being said, if you feel your child is in danger of being abused or neglected when in the custody of your co-parent, absolutely voice those concerns to your attorney.
+Judges want to keep kids safe, and most take that responsibility seriously.
+If you have evidence that your child is being harmed, your attorney can help you turn that into a compelling argument for sole custody.
+Even if you aren’t awarded sole legal and physical custody of your child, your lawyer will help you request certain safeguards to ensure you and your child are protected.